artipie/blog.artipie.com/_posts/2020/11/2020-11-06-configure-artipie-maven-repo.md

 ## Configuring Artipie as a maven repository

-In the previous step we created a file with settings for Artipie.
+In the previous step, we created a file with settings for Artipie.
 Now let's see what the configuration file for the repository should look like.
 For this, we need to create `configs` directory and the following `my-maven.yaml` file inside:

 ```yml
 repo: